-Ellwood Primary School works very hard to ensure our SEND pupils achieve well.
-We have trained members of staff within our school, who specialise in certain areas.
-Such as:
+Ellwood Community Primary School works very hard to ensure our SEND pupils achieve well.
+We have trained members of staff within our school, who specialise in certain areas of need.
+These areas include:

-- Speech, Language and Communication - Early reading - Early phonics - Maths strengths - Supporting children who can show challenging behaviour in school and working in partnership with outside agencies i.e. behaviour support team - Supporting emotional difficulties, through in school support and liaison with outside agencies such as: Teens in Crisis, CPP, Toucan and CYPS. - Pastoral care family support worker/pupil mentor - We have a number of staff that are trained to monitor and/or administer medication such as: inhalers, Epi Pen/support diabetes/epilepsy/cerebral palsy
+- Speech, Language and Communication - Early reading - Early phonics - Maths strengths - Supporting children who can show challenging behaviour in school and working in partnership with outside agencies i.e. behaviour support team. - Supporting emotional difficulties, through in school support and liaison with outside agencies such as: Teens in Crisis, CPP, Toucan and CYPS. - Pastoral care family support worker/pupil mentor. - We have a number of staff that are trained to monitor and/or administer medication such as: inhalers, Epi Pen/support diabetes/epilepsy/cerebral palsy.